f5devcentral/f5-agility-labs-waf/docs/waf241/module1-elevated-bot/lab1/lab1.rst

 .. image:: images/prof_types.png
   :width: 600 px

--  Estimated time for completion: **20** **minutes**
+-  Estimated time for completion: **25** **minutes**

 ..
-IMPORTANT:: If you are continuing your lab session from 141 with the same deployment, please disable any previously configured security profiles on the Virtual Server and skip down to "Configuring Bot Defense”.
+IMPORTANT:: If you are continuing your lab session from 101 or 102 with the same deployment, please disable any previously configured security profiles on the Virtual Server and skip down to "Configuring Bot Defense”.
 New students start at step 1.

 .. image:: images/blank_vs.png
   :width: 600 px